pennyl67/openminted-guidelines/components_application.md

 #### application

 ##### Usage

-Mandatory upon conditions
+Mandatory

 ##### Type

 boolean

 ##### Definition/Explanations

-Indicates whether the component can be used as an integrated end-user application
+Indicates whether the resource is an end-user application or can be re-used with other components to build workflows.

 ##### Recommended usage

 ##### Relation to other metadata schemas

 * **DCMI:** skos:narrowMatch dct:type